tfeist12/Obsidian/HPE Notes/To Do.md

 We can actually use the existing act pod type for identification i believe

-Need to update comments that mention dsp and osd consts within the etcd client become part of config
+Need to update comments that mention dsp and osd consts within the etcd client and k8s client become part of config

 currently build and unit tests pass but I need to test install